Belgrade Beer Fest

 Important Facts!

 1. 70% of users gather information from social media and TV commercials.
-They don’t get information on the website.
+They don’t get information from the website.

 2. Users are complaining about endless lines and crowds!
-The festival is free, and therefore the amount of visitors is sometimes out of control.
+The festival is free, and therefore, the number of visitors is sometimes out of control.
 The security is still there, but based on the nature of the festival, sometimes visitors give up.

 4. And the number one problem is endless waiting in lines in front of beer stands.